 Deployment Support Programs

-Your A&FRC is here to provide you with information, resources and referrals related to all phases of deployment.
+Your M&FRC is here to provide you with information, resources and referrals related to all phases of deployment.
 We can help you stay connected, keep your relationships strong and ensure you have a solid plan for your finances.
-We're also here to help support the families left behind by providing sustainment services such, Car Care Because we Care, Primary Vehicle Oil Change, Give Parents a Break as well as reintegration briefings.
-Services include education briefings for deploying members and families, support services, morale calls and service-specific programs.
+We're also here to help support the families left behind by providing sustainment services, such as Give Parents a Break and reintegration briefings.
+Services include: education briefings for deploying members and families, support services, and service-specific programs.
 Please give us a call as soon as you have a firm deployment date and we can discuss your specific needs or concerns.
 The M&FRC keeps families of deployed members informed of on-going programs, services, workshops and other activities via email, flyers, and Facebook.
 Families are encouraged to participate in any and all of these programs through the duration of the member's deployment.
 Family members are also encouraged to be in regular contact with their unit's first sergeant and key spouse for support and information.
 Contact the M&FRC at 701-747-3241 for more information.

 Personal Financial Management

 This program provides support for service members who have family members with special needs.
-Support includes: information and referral, navigating on and off base resources, linking families with respite care and much more.
+Support includes information and referral, needs assessments, navigating on and off base resources, linking families with respite care and much more.
 There are 3 sections within the EFMP program.
 The section located at their Military and Family Readiness Center deals specifically with family support.
 The other sections include medical and assignments.
 Please contact the M&FRC for more information (701-747-3241)

 Heartlink is an orientation to acquaint and familiarize military spouses with Air Force customs, programs and services.
-The workshop is geared towards spouses who have been with the military five years or less; however all spouses are invited to this fun and informative workshop.
+The workshop is geared towards spouses who have been with the military five years or less.
+However, all spouses are invited to this fun and informative workshop.

-Military and Family Life Counselor Program
+Military and Family Life Counseling Program (MFLC)

-Casualty Affairs & SBP Officer
+Casualty Affairs and Survivor Benefit Program Officer

 Discovery Resource Center